Using Isopropyl Alcohol

 Definitely not!
 Though it's not cancerous like Benzene or toxic like Methanol, it still is very harsh in the body even in low quantities.
 Its not a drink, its a solvent.
 If it trickles down your throat, it can hurt you.
 Don't do that!

-At drinking volumes, Isopropyl will get you more inebriated than Ethanol with much more discomfort and pain.
-Every health clinic around the world has an Isopropyl Overdose protocol because this is a world wide problem.
-But down at the molecular level interesting enough, in trace quantities, the tables turn.
-Your liver breaks down Ethanol into Acetaldehyde, which after much exposure, will cause DNA damage.
-On the other hand, Isopropyl is broken down into Acetone and expelled through urine and exhaling.
 Did you know your body creates Acetone when your liver breaks down lipids?
-Your body knows how to deal with these trace quantities through natural metabolism.
-This is why making RSO with Isopropyl is safe in oil.
-You don't want to make a tincture out of Isopropyl, but there's no chance Isopropyl will hurt you with residual trace quantities.
+Your body knows how to create and dissolve trace quantities through natural metabolism.
+This is why making RSO with Isopropyl is safe.
+You don't want to make a tincture out of Isopropyl, but there's no chance Isopropyl will hurt you within residual trace limits.
 There is nothing even remotely dangerous with trace quantities of Isopropyl in RSO.
-This is why the State of Oregon has legalized Isopropyl as a solvent in making Cannabis extract.
+This is why the States of Alaska, Oregon, Colorado and Maine have legalized Isopropyl as a solvent in making Cannabis extract.

 Here is the NIH on medical training of Isopropyl Toxicity from a health care perspective.